ebkalderon/ebkalderon.github.io/content/blog/2025-05-05-monitor-wireguard-uptime-kuma/index.md

 3. Create a new unprivileged user account named `uptime-kuma`.
 You could skip this step and use the existing root account instead in later steps, but I would strongly discourage that.
 4. Create a new [API key] for the `uptime-kuma` user by clicking the small button with the icon resembling a movie ticket, titled "Create and download API key for this user".
-5. This open a dialog prompting you to save a new text file titled `$HOSTNAME_$USER_apikey.txt`.
+5. This opens a dialog prompting you to save a new text file titled `$HOSTNAME_$USER_apikey.txt`.
 This text file contains two lines of the form:

    ```text
    key=JS/mNJWMxquktkUrqDZGWUMyuBpsnNPzlxOdYtLq/RnBJqHWMFBApAeaitVQcaTbqGuzPMZdPFzdaYlp
    secret=LsJqFYgTXqXoFjyRReLlUxeyyMIMtyDjoCChJIZwE+eEjUMOF/tSPsKcUiXZzdKVsOkej/UWLCJWEBqb
    ```

+   Save this file locally for the time being, but be prepared to securely delete it later once you're finished configuring Uptime Kuma.

    {% admonition(type="warning") %}
    Both values for `key=` and `secret=` shown above are just randomly generated